byterubpay/byterub-site/_posts/2018-09-01-logs-for-the-Community-meeting-held-on-2018-09-01.md

 **\<sgp\_1>**  5.
 Open ideas time
 **\<sgp\_1>**  It’s open ideas time!
 Feel free to propose your ideas to this discussion group, and feel free to comment on others’ ideas.
 If you disagree with the idea, please reply with constructive criticism.
 Thank you!
 **\<rehrar>** best meeting ever
-**\<xmrmatterbridge> \<ordtrogen>** Too little time to provide a review, but I thinks there's a theme missing and thats's Monero is actually making it harder for malware in the long run.
-Malware piggybacking on Monero forces IT security etc to harden their systems.
+**\<xmrmatterbridge> \<ordtrogen>** Too little time to provide a review, but I thinks there's a theme missing and thats's ByteRub is actually making it harder for malware in the long run.
+Malware piggybacking on ByteRub forces IT security etc to harden their systems.
 **\<rehrar>** Here's an idea, buy all of the cypher market shirts to support FOSS
 **\<rehrar>** I've become the very thing I've sworn to destroy: a shill
 **\<hyc>** lol